Patient Access Rule

-To make that happen, CHG has partnered with 1upHealth company to give you access to share your data with a phone app.
+To make that happen, CHG has partnered with a data company to give you access to share your data with a phone app.
 You will need to set up an account to confirm your identity.
 Then allow CHG to share your health plan data with the phone app you chose.

 Why Share Your Data?
 Benefits and Risks

-- Apps in the App Gallery that CHG has with 1upHealth company have been reviewed and approved to access your data.
+- Available pps have been reviewed and approved to access your data.

 - Some apps will allow you to access multiple sources of data.
 CHG is a data source, but so is your doctor’s office, your specialists’ office, or even your Fitbit!